 Alzira & Wilson Gomes

-Sharing responsibilities at the bakery is crucial to making it work.
+Sharing responsibilities is the backbone of their business.
 Do they have a favourite bread?
 “We eat whatever is unsold.
-Sometimes we keep aside pão but if a customer does not want other types of bread, we give our pão”.
+Sometimes we keep aside pão, but if a customer does not want other types of bread, we give them our pão”.

-The matriarch is an expert at giving shape to various breads.
+The matriarch is an expert at giving shape to the different kinds of breads.
 She comes from a family of bakers.
 “My father’s brother was a baker.
 My father died when I was very young, I don’t remember him.
 I have a younger brother.
-He used to work with the Railways in Bombay, he is in retirement now”.
+He used to work with the Railways in Bombay, he has retired now”.

-The young man has learnt the ropes rather quickly, earning appreciation from his boss.
-He has been given greater responsibility at work.
+This young man has learnt the ropes rather quickly, earning appreciation from his boss.
 “Initially I found it bit difficult, my body ached after cycling long distances.
 I used to be tense about the sale of bread.
 But now I know the tricks of the trade".

 Labour is a constant challenge for this entrepreneur.
 “Boys don’t prefer this work because they have to use bicycles on the job.
-If I tell them the pay is Rs 12,000/- per month they agree, but when they realize they have to ride a bicycle, they back out".
+They agree to the salary, but when they realize they have to ride a bicycle, they back out".